-City Forests Limited (the Company) is committed to providing sustainable commercial returns to its Shareholder through plantation forest ownership, harvesting and added value activities while maintaining the long-term productive capacity of its land holdings and maximising the environmental and community benefits of Company activities.
+City Forests Limited is committed to providing sustainable commercial returns to its Shareholder through plantation forest ownership, harvesting and added value activities while maintaining the long-term productive capacity of its land holdings and maximising the environmental and community benefits of Company activities.

-City Forests Limited forests are principally located in the Coastal Otago Region while the products produced from its activities are sold on local and international markets.
+The Company's forests are principally located in the Coastal Otago Region while the products produced from its activities are sold on local and international markets.
 The Company's scope of activities includes expansion of opportunities in forest ownership and activities across the value chain.